bilgisen/gonext/netlify-blob.md

 const store = getStore(name, { siteID, token })
 ```

-> **Note - SiteID same as Project ID:** Your `SiteID` appears as the Project ID in the Netlify app UI at `app.netlify.com`.
+> **Note - SiteID same as Project ID:** Your SiteID appears as the Project ID in the Netlify app UI at app.netlify.com.
 To find this ID in the Netlify UI, go to
 ### NavigationPath Component:

 Project configuration > General > Project information